mrAbhishek1105/PashuVision/README.md

-# 🐄 Pashu Breed Recognition System
+# 🐄 PashuVision Breed Recognition System

 A full-stack AI application to identify Indian cattle and buffalo breeds from images.
 Uses **Flask** for the backend, **React** for the frontend, and **MobileNetV2** for breed classification.